bvader/howtos/README.md

-# How Tos, Samples and Examples
+###How Tos, Samples and Examples

+The begining of a place to file all those things that are scatterd.

 * [Single Node Elasticsearch + Kibana + Auth + SSL ](./basic-security-elasticsearch/README.md)